brandon025/Python-Fun/voicemail-aws-api/README.md

 In the future, we can integrate vulnerability testing and scans on the servers that we host this on.
 We can also encrypt .env plain text data for extra security.

 # Privacy Considerations
-On AWS, I should consider locking down the AWS API permissions more granularly.
+On AWS, I should consider locking down the AWS API permissions more granularly to avoid breaches to personal data.
+No personal information or other data is stored.

 # Outcome
 * Learned about Amazon S3